Learn How the System Works and How to Maximize Your Settlement Opportunities

 Your settlement is based on a multitude of things such as medical bills, future treatment, past and future lost wages, lawyer’s fees, and disability payments.

-Contact our Trenton NJ Workers’ Comp Lawyer to Discuss Your Settlement Options
+Contact our Hamilton NJ Workers’ Comp Lawyer to Discuss Your Settlement Options

 Without a lawyer, a workers’ compensation settlement would be all but impossible.
 Petitions, hearings, interviews, and calculations are all under a timeline.
 If you want the best outcome for your settlement, legal representation is necessary.

-At Kamensky, Cohen, and Riechelson, we have worked with hundreds of clients to ensure a fair settlement.
+At Cohen & Riechelson, we have worked with hundreds of clients to ensure a fair settlement.
 Our lawyers’ experience is backed up by phenomenal negotiating skills honed and tested with regular practice to deliver the best result for your case.
 We have a long history of handling cases for clients in New Jersey, with a Trenton office where we zealously and compassionately assist clients with workers’ compensation cases in Hamilton, Princeton, Ewing, Hightstown, Lambertville, Lawrence, and other New Jersey locations.